 Katie put down her empty coffee mug, then used the edge of the counter to pop the top off a bottle of beer.
 “So, where are we drinking tonight?”
 Katie asked as she guzzled down her morning boozy beverage.

 Despite the mascara residue that still stained their puffy eyes, Zooey and Ariana began tossing out suggestions for another night of drinking.
 Jess, the weakest link of the group, gagged at even the mention of alcohol, let alone the sound of Katie’s beer fizzing.
 By the time the meds kicked in though, Jess knew she’d be good to go.

 Queerly energized by the hair of the dog, Katie banged an elated fist on the counter in support of the seedier suggestions made.

-Jess laughed into her mug, realizing that even though she, Zooey, and Cathy could all survive, and even laugh, in some of the same unsavory conditions as Katie – thriving in environments that would corrode the delicate sensibilities of the likes of the bubbly Tara Tally – they were mere fleas compared to Katie, the true Tardigrade.
+Jess laughed into her mug, realizing that even though she, Zooey, and Ariana could all survive, and even laugh, in some of the same unsavory conditions as Katie – all four thriving in environments that would corrode the delicate sensibilities of the likes of the bubbly Tara Tally – they were mere fleas compared to Katie.